dueca/dueca/doc/simplesimulationb.md

 ~~~~

 The check-up on current status is done on the basis of time.
 Adapt the
-`setTimeSpec` call to modify the clock rather than the activity:
+`setTimeSpec` call to modify the clock, don't use the activity's
+dueca::Activity::setTimeSpec() method in this case:

 ~~~~{.cxx}
   // specify the timespec to the clock myclock.changePeriodAndOffset(ts);
 ~~~~

 We need to check the two tokens in the `isPrepared` call: